Distance From Vancouver to the Beginning of Ashlu Main

 Squamish Valley Road British Columbia Canada

-5. You would be crossing a bridge at the 13 km mark of
+5. Cross a bridge at the 13 km mark of

 Paradise Valley Road at Squamish Valley Road BC Canada

-Valley Road is very winding with very few passing opportunities, and caution is needed.
+above, Squamish Valley Road is very winding with limited passing opportunities, and caution is needed.
 Close

 to 23 km after turning left from Highway 99, the asphalt ends, and

 Squamish River Forest Service Road

 7. Just 1.2 km later, turn left onto